kyriaki-mvr/portfolio/README.md

   - Leading and managing a team focused on AI development.
   - Promoting a culture of innovation and collaboration.
   - Collaborating with Customer Success team for process alignment.
-  - Implementing efficient practices for data science and machine learning.
+  - Implementing efficient practices for Data Science and Machine Learning.
 - **Senior Data Scientist (11/2022 - 05/2023)**
   - Leading AI/ML technology development for water pipe failure prediction.
   - Leveraging AWS technologies for data optimization.